Definition of Accounting Interview Questions

 Deferred tax asset/liability is created because of the difference in the taxation between the normal accounting course and that created by the entity’s taxation authorities.
-If more payment was made per the taxation rules, it would lead to creating a deferred tax asset and vice versa.
+For example, if more payment was made per the taxation rules, it would lead to creating a deferred tax asset and vice versa.

 Q6.
 What is a Bank Reconciliation Statement?

 A bank reconciliation statement is prepared to reconnect the difference in entries between the passbook as per company and as per bank records.
 This statement is prepared to check the difference in timings between the bank and the concern and that there is nothing overlooked in the process.

 Q7.
 What is Deferred Revenue Expenditure?